-Most week, most days actually, we stumble across various setbacks & challenges (sometimes at first seemingly insurmountable) in the process of app development.
-We came across such a challenge recently whilst attempting to build a music player for a new app we were working on for a client.
+Most weeks, most days actually, we stumble across various setbacks and challenges (sometimes at first seemingly insurmountable) in the process of app development.
+It’s all part of the process.

 The music player design we were after was similar to the UISlider component of iOS.
-The problem came to light when we needed to set a number of marks on the player to show the user where each track of that session started.
+However, the problem came to light when we needed to set a number of marks on the player to show the user where each track of that session started.

 We began our research and soon discovered that the UISlider iOS component doesn’t allow you to do this, and sadly the only possible customisation for this component was as follows (extract from Apple docs):

 “The most common way to customize the slider’s appearance is to provide custom minimum and maximum value images.
 These images sit at either end of the slider control and indicate which value that end of the slider represents.
 For example, a slider used to control volume might display a small speaker with no sound waves emanating from it for the minimum value and display a large speaker with many sound waves emanating from it for the maximum value.

 The bar on which the thumb rides is referred to as the slider’s track.
 Slider controls draw the track using two distinct images, which are customizable.
 The region between the thumb and the end of the track associated with the slider’s minimum value is drawn using the minimum track image.
 The region between the thumb and the end of the track associated with the slider’s maximum value is drawn using the maximum track image.

 Different track images are used in order to provide context as to which end contains the minimum value.
 For example, the minimum track image typically contains a blue highlight while the maximum track image contains a white highlight.
 You can assign different tint colors for all of the standard parts provided by the slider, or you customize the appearance further by assigning different pairs of track images to each of the control states of the slider.